apache/cloudstack-documentation/source/developersguide/developer_guide.rst

 Using the Simulator
 -------------------

-CloudStack comes with a simulator for hosts, VMs and network infrastructure, allowing you to use the CloudStack management server without using real servers.
+CloudStack comes with a simulator for hosts, Instances and Network infrastructure, allowing you to use the CloudStack management server without using real servers.
 It also comes with Marvin, which can create a set of infrastructure based on a configuration file that defines the number